poskreepta/Neobis_iOS_WeatherApp/README.md

 #  Weather App

-Weather App is a weather forecasting application built using UIKit follows the MVVM (Model-View-ViewModel) architectural pattern.
+Weather App is a weather forecasting application built using UIKit follows the MVVM + RxSwift  (Model-View-ViewModel architecture with RxSwift) architectural pattern.
 The app allows users to search for a city and displays weather information retrieved from the open API on the screen.
 All UI components are created programmatically without using Interface Builder. \
 ![enter image description here](https://i.ibb.co/xmQ34S5/i-Phone-11-Pro-Max-1.png)
 \
 ![enter image description here](https://i.ibb.co/Gpndgjq/i-Phone-11-Pro-Max-2.png)